 It is not essential to wear golf shoes to the range, but we recommend that you do need golf shoes for the driving range.
 It will simulate playing golf, and give you the required support and stability to perform at your best.

-Sometimes when you’re just heading to the driving range, you may not feel like wearing your golf shoes, sometimes you just forget to put them in the boot of your car.
+Sometimes when you’re just heading to the driving range, you may not feel like wearing your golf shoes, sometimes you just forget to put them in the trunk of your car.

-A lot of people who go top driving ranges are not dedicated and avid golfers, and just like to hit some golf balls with their friends while having a few beers.
+A lot of people who go to driving ranges are not dedicated and avid golfers, and just like to hit some golf balls with their buddy’s while having a few beers.

-These casual golfers either do not have golf shoes and just turn and play in running shoes or cross-trainers.
+These casual golfers either do not have golf shoes and just turn up and play.

-If, however, you are a golfer who is trying to get better practising your golf, you should wear your golf shoes for many reasons, which we will explain in this article.
+If, however, you are a golfer who is trying to get better practising your golf, you should wear your golf shoes for many reasons, which we will explain.

 For further reading, read the article here on Why are Golf Shoes Important?

 If you want the best of both worlds, try out the FJ Contour.
 They are super comfortable but are spiked, if you want a full ceros over, look at the FJ Flex below.